fbpx

 Society Hill

-This is the oldest part of the City located on its eastern most sector, between Market and South Streets.
-This charming district features cobblestone streets and brick houses in Federal and Georgian styles, as well as contemporary high rises, with no shortage of fine dining, movie theaters and culture.
+This is the oldest part of the City located on its easternmost sector, between Market and South Streets.
+This charming district features cobblestone streets and brick houses in Federal and Georgian styles, as well as contemporary high rises, with no shortage of fine dining, movie theaters, and culture.

 Washington Square West

 Adjacent to Society Hill, from 6th Street to Broad, this historic neighborhood is centered around one of William Penn’s original parks.
-It offers a mix of townhouses subdivided into apartments, hi-rise options and adorable Trinities with access to trendy restaurants, theaters and shops.
+It offers a mix of townhouses subdivided into apartments, hi-rise options and adorable Trinities with access to trendy restaurants, theaters, and shops.

 Rittenhouse Square